unifiedjs/unified-diff/readme.md

 It’s possible to add a long list of exceptions, but this soon becomes unmanageable.

-This plugin solves that problem, when in Travis, by ignoring any messages on unchanged lines.
+This plugin solves that problem, when in CIs, by ignoring any messages on unchanged lines.
-When run outside Travis, this plugin doesn’t do anything.
+When run outside supported CIs this plugin doesn’t do anything.

 ## Install